jinscodes/Blog_nextJS/data/posts/localhost-ip.md

 > If my house uses SKB to use the Internet, I am requesting to allocate IP address to SKB gateway server.

+ㅤ
+ㅤ

+**2️⃣ Obtain an IP address, package it in a packet, and send it over the network**

+At this time, it goes through the process of exchanging and complying with the rules (protocols) between users.

+> **What is the port that developers are talking about?**

+> A computer can run and distribute multiple programs.
+So, what kind of Packet should I get?
+I'm thinking.

+> This is when the Port appears.
+Each program is associated with one or more Ports and prevents overlap.

+> If you specify a port in the request, it will lead to the correct program.

+> **Do we then designate a port when we access Google?**

+> I don't specify it separately!

+> This is because the default port, HTTP number 80 and HTTPS number 443, are used if not specified.

+> It is essential to inform you of a port at the start of the program, but some automatically select a port that is not being used

 ---

 [](https://devocean.sk.com/blog/techBoardDetail.do?ID=165818&boardType=techBlog)